oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/3-demo-data.md

     ![Link to open Database Actions from the user login page](images/image_user_login.png)

-2. This will take you to the Autonomous Database **Database Actions** page (shown below), with links to the SQL worksheet under Development tools.
+2. This will take you to the Autonomous AI Database **Database Actions** page (shown below), with links to the SQL worksheet under Development tools.

     Click on the **SQL**.